 # Contact information for our officers president: name: Katheryn McDaniel address: > 138 Almond Street > Topeka, Kansas 20697 phone: cell: 1-210-555-5297 home: 1-210-555-8470 # Katheryn prefers that we always call her on her cell phone. email: KateMcD@aol.com additional roles: - board member vice president: name: Margaret Hodge address: > 2586 Marigold Lane > Topeka, Kansas 20682 phone: 1-470-555-0398 email: firstname.lastname@example.org additional roles: - new membership task force - accounting task force treasurer: - name: Fumiko Purvis address: > 3636 Buffalo Ave > Topeka, Kansas 20692 phone: 1-268-555-0280 email: email@example.com additional roles: - accounting task force - name: Merrill Eldridge # Fumiko's term is ending at the end of the year. # She will be replaced by Merrill. phone: 1-268-555-3602 email: firstname.lastname@example.org

 The format holds dictionaries (ordered collections of name/value pairs), lists (ordered collections of values) and strings (text) organized hierarchically to any depth.
 Indentation is used to indicate the hierarchy of the data, and a simple natural syntax is used to distinguish the types of data in such a manner that it is not easily confused.
-Specifically, lines that begin with a word (or words) followed by a colon are dictionary items, lines that begin with a dash are list items, and lines that begin with a greater-than sign are part of a multiline string, and lines that begin with a hash are comments and are ignored.
+Specifically, lines that begin with a word (or words) followed by a colon are dictionary items, lines that begin with a dash are list items, lines that begin with a greater-than sign are part of a multiline string, and lines that begin with a hash are comments and are ignored.
 Dictionaries and lists can be nested arbitrarily, and the leaf values are always text, hence the name NestedText.